-When my husband and I were dating, I had the pleasure of visiting Ghana for the first time and it was such a great experience for me.
+When my husband and I were dating, I had the pleasure of visiting Ghana for the first time, and it was such a great experience for me.
 While we were there, I was introduced to Suya which is also called Chinchinga in Ghana.
-It was incredibly delicious, and I absolutely loved it!
+It was incredibly appetizing, and I absolutely loved it!
 The Suya powder added a spicy and flavorful taste to the meat that made my taste buds go wild.
 Since then, I always enjoy making and eating it.
 If you have never tried Suya before, it is certainly a MUST try!

-Suya powder can be used on any meat, including goat, beef, fish, pork or chicken.
+Suya powder can be used on any meat, including goat, beef, fish, pork, or chicken.
 No matter which meat you go with, it is a crowd pleaser.
 During the holidays, I decided to make Suya spice chicken skewers as an appetizer for our Christmas dinner and everyone loved it!
-The chicken breast is lightly seasoned then broiled to perfection to give that grill-like appearance.
+The chicken breast is lightly seasoned then broiled to perfection; to give that grill-like appearance.
 The meat is so juicy and mouthwatering.
 Not to mention, the addition of vegetables after every piece of meat adds more flavor and depth to each bite.

-If you have a grill and it’s warm outside don’t be afraid to fire it up as it tastes even better on a grill.
-I choose to only put green and red peppers along with onions on my skewers, but feel free to go with any vegetables of your choice or make the skewers with just the meat.
-It is all personal preference, and it tastes equally amazing.What is great about this recipe is it is so easy to make and you can whip it up in no time!
-Less than 40 minutes.
-I do hope you enjoy this recipe.
-Don’t forget to leave a comment if you have tried this recipe and share with your friends and family.
+If you have a grill and it’s warm outside don’t be afraid to fire it up.
+It tastes even better on a grill.
+I choose to only put green and red peppers along with onions on my skewers, but feel free to go with any vegetable of your choice or make the skewers with just the meat.
+It is all personal preference, and it tastes equally delectable.What is great about this recipe is it is so easy to make and you can whip it up in no time!
+I do hope you savor this recipe.
+Do not forget to leave a comment if you have tried this recipe and share with your friends and family.
 Enjoy!